kcouliba/vue-memory-game/README.md

 - ~~Reveal / Hide a card~~
 - ~~Set up a failed guesses counter~~
 - ~~Keep guessed card revealed~~
-- Give positive / negative feedback on guess
+- Give positive / negative feedback on guessing
 - ~~End a game when all cards have been guessed~~
 - Create a score
   - +10 for each pair guessed